Code4BBS/THRIVE/README.md

 The portal uses Google OAuth for authorization and is restrcited to emails with domain of _@iitbbs.ac.in_.
 For testing puropses the following emails with different user scopes can be used.

 - student@iitbbs.ac.in: User Role
-- student_admin@iitbbs.ac.in :Student User Role
+- student_admin@iitbbs.ac.in :Student Admin Role
 - teacher@iitbbs.ac.in : Teacher Role
 - college_admin@iitbbs.ac.in :College Admin Role